An outline of the aim of Advanced Financial Management, its structure and how the syllabus is tested

 The presentation of your answers is critical.
 It is very important to pay regard to neatness, organisation and structure of your answers.
 Professional exams are extremely time-pressured but giving your answers a structure will help you organise your thoughts and work more effectively.
 Make sure that your answers are legible because markers cannot award marks for something that they cannot read.

 Work through the past exam questions under exam conditions and to time.
 Doing past questions will help you build efficiency in answering questions and help you build knowledge of how to make your answer relevant to the scenario in the question.

 Don’t use past exam questions to try to pick topic areas from the syllabus or rely on certain areas coming up, for two reasons: first, you may get it wrong; second, the topic you picked is part of a question but the rest of the question relates to a topic you decided not to study.
 Trying to question/topic spot is not recommended.

 Don’t disregard what you learnt in Financial Management and other exams.
 You will probably need the knowledge (and techniques) from the other stages.

 Don’t use incomplete sentences when making a point.
 Marks are awarded for complete points made in full sentences.
 However, you can use bullet points and numbered paragraphs, and headings when appropriate, to structure an answer to a question.
 But points made should be in complete sentences.

 The Syllabus and Study Guide will continue to be reviewed, updated and changed periodically, and major changes will be explained in articles in Student Accountant.

-In summary, applying correct techniques and knowledge to differing and complex scenarios, adopting an integrative approach, demonstrating sound evaluative skills, displaying good presentation skills, and making considered judgments and decisions, are the factors that will lead to success in the Paper P4 exam.
+In summary, applying correct techniques and knowledge to differing and complex scenarios, adopting an integrative approach, demonstrating sound evaluative skills, displaying good presentation skills, and making considered judgments and decisions, are the factors that will lead to success in the Advanced Financial Management exam.

-Written by a member of the Paper P4 examining team
+Written by a member of the Advanced Financial Management examining team